 Guinea pigs don't need expensive toys to be happy.
 Try simply stuffing a loo roll tube (obviously minus the loo roll itself!) with hay, and poke small chunks of their favourite veggies in for them to find.
 They can bite and rip the tube apart or pull out the pieces from inside!
 Mix different kinds of hay togther for a different flavour each time!
 You can do the same with a brown paper bag too.

 If you have un-treated fruit trees in your garden, you can give sticks from them to your pigs to chew!
 Apple, pear, hazelnut and willow are some examples of safe wood for your pigs.

 Simply scattering your guinea's fruit and veg around their home, and even some of their nuggets can provide them with an opportunity to use their natural foraging instincts.
 Try under hay, in their hideys or poked into the bars of their cage!

 Enrichment doesn't have to mean toys.
 Spend some time getting to know your pig - get down on their level and watch them, see what their personality is like.
 Hold them, or if they don't like that yet, get them used to your hands by hand feeding them.
 Groom them and talk to them.
-Even better, find them a guinea pig companion to play with - see the upcoming 'Bonding' advice sheet for more info!
+Even better, find them a guinea pig companion to play with - see the 'Bonding' care guide for more info!